Believing in God and Going to Heaven

 After the fall of man, the Lord in His infinite mercy planned a way of salvation.
 John 3:16 says, “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”
-And the Lord adds, “Whoever believes in the Son has eternal life, but whoever rejects the Son will not see life” (V. 36).
-So, God became man and took our punishment upon Himself.
+And the Lord adds, “Whoever believes in the Son has eternal life, but whoever rejects the Son will not see life” (verse 36).
+So, the Son of God became man and took our punishment upon Himself.
 Jesus lived a sinless life of obedience (Hebrews 4:15) and all that accept His sacrificial death on their behalf, confess their sins and repent, could be declared holy and perfect (2 Corinthians 5:21).
-Through Jesus’ merit, people can enter heaven and receive atonement for their sins (Acts 2:38; 3:19; 1 Peter 3:18).
+Through Jesus’ merit, people can receive atonement for their sins, victory over sin and enter heaven (Acts 2:38; 3:19; 1 Peter 3:18).

 So, when sinners accept by faith the death of Christ on their behalf, they receive the grace that transforms their lives into His likeness (John 1:12; Acts 16:31; Romans 10:9).
 This faith will be followed by obedience to God (Mark 8:34; John 15:14).
 The right kind of faith is the one that will always fruit in a changed life (James 2:26; 1 John 3:9-10).
 Thus, without faith in God, a person can’t receive both forgiveness and transformation that fit him for heaven.

 Check out our Bible Answers page for more information on a variety of topics.